ephreet/html-ninja/README.md

 html-ninja.py -d source outfile -> will try to decrypt white spaces in 'source' file into 'outfile' html-ninja.py --check filename -> will check 'filename' for available spaces and spaces needed to embed the file
 ```

+## html-ninja.js

+This is a very basic function to read hidden data directly from browser, there are a lot of ways you can use this...just use your imagination!